maquenneville/table-botty-/README.md

 # Usage
 Ensure all relevant .csv files are copied to the gpt_workspace folder before engaging with the bot.

 WARNING: Any files in the gpt_workspace folder are subject to change if requested by the user.
 Ensure you have backup copies elsewhere.
+Also, if a database is specified in the config.ini file, that database is also subject to change by the bot.

 Start the TableBotty program: